Music in VIenna - statue of Johann Strauss

 Johann Strauss Wohnung

-The Johann Strauss Wohnung museum (#10) is the apartment where Strauss composed “The Blue Danube” waltz which has become Austria’s unofficial national anthem.
-Strauss lived in the apartment for even years in what was a fashionable and elegant Viennese neighborhood.
-The museum includes Strauss’s instruments along with furniture and paintings from his life, and references to the other musical members of the Strauss dynasty.
+The Johann Strauss Wohnung museum (#10) is the apartment where the composer wrote “The Blue Danube” waltz which has become Austria’s unofficial national anthem.
+The museum includes his instruments along with furniture and paintings from his life, and references to the other musical members of the Strauss dynasty.

 Strauss Museum

-This new museum (it opened in 2015) is dedicated to the lives and work of the Strauss composers–the Strauss Dynasty!
-It’s a must-see for Strauss fans.
+This new museum (it opened in 2015) is dedicated to the lives and work of the composers in the Strauss family, It’s a must-see for Strauss fans.
 Find pictures and documents from the period and listen to music at the various audio stations arranged in 15 themed areas.
-Here’s a detailed post about the Strauss Museum on the Visiting Vienna website.
+Here’s a detailed post about the museum on the Visiting Vienna website.

 Johann Strauss Wohnung is located at Praterstraße 54 and is open Tuesday to Sunday from 10 am 1 pm and 2 pm to 6 pm except for public holidays.
 The Strauss Museum is to remain closed through 2021 and will reopen in 2022 at a new location.